 Is dolomite or lime effective in controlling sandspur?
 I’ve heard sandspur won’t grow if we sweeten the soil.

 Plagued by sandspur?
-Take action before they emerge next spring.
+Take action before they emerge in the spring.

 Properly applied, pre-emergence herbicide in effective in controlling sandspur.
 The pre-emergent product should be in place before the seed germinates.
-We know air temperature, soil temperature and soil moisture influence germination.
+Air temperature, soil temperature and soil moisture influence germination.

 By understanding the life cycle of Southern Sandbur (Cenchrus echinatus) and the Coast or Field Sandspur (C. spinifex) we can better control this grass-like weed.
 Sandspur is an annual plant.
 It germinates from seed, grows and produces fruit (the burr) in one growing season.